News

 And although we had a small collection of Clover Glycine seeds recently collected from private bushland within the fire scar, the quantities stored were insufficient for recovery work.

 Fortunately, in 2009, a larger collection of 1,200 seeds from the Mount Bold Reservoir Water Reserve had been sent to our international partner, the Millennium Seed Bank at the Royal Botanic Gardens, Kew, UK for storage.
-Various seed collections are stored on our behalf, for conservation purposes, by the Millennium Seed Bank (MBS) under an international partnership agreement.

-In April 2020 we asked for 250 of the 1,200 seeds MSB held in long‑term storage in order to grow plants to support the bushfire recovery.
+In April 2020 we asked for 250 of the 1,200 seeds that the Millennium Seed Bank held in long‑term storage in order to grow plants to support the bushfire recovery.

 Typically, we aim to duplicate the number of conservation collections with MSB as a safeguard against loss of any collections held by one institution.
 We have utilised collections in long‑term storage for several recovery projects in recent years.